isaschlothauer/Skyhub-Project/README.md

 This is an official pnpm starter turborepo.

+TODO: Describe project structure and where to find stuff in legacy site

 ## What's inside?

 This turborepo uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps: